Lucy Say: Career

 While in Philadelphia, Lucy Say became acquainted with many other naturalists, including some of the founders of the Academy of Natural Sciences.
-She joined a group of prominent scientists, educators, and artists on a keelboat known as "Boatload of Knowledge," which traveled along the Ohio River from Pittsburgh, Pennsylvania during the winter of 1825-1826 to form a utopian socialist community in New Harmony, Indiana.
+She joined a group of prominent scientists, educators, and artists on a keelboat known as "Boatload of Knowledge," which traveled along the Ohio River from Pittsburgh, Pennsylvania during the winter of 1825–1826 to form a utopian socialist community in New Harmony, Indiana.
 During the voyage to New Harmony, she became acquainted with naturalist Thomas Say and they married on January 4, 1827.

-Lucy Say taught illustration in New Harmony while her husband carried out scientific research expeditions; notable students include David Dale Owen and Richard Owen, Indiana's first and third state geologists.
-Due to the frontier nature of the town, and especially from the liberal views supporting equality of the sexes advocated by community leaders Robert Owen and William Maclure, women faced fewer social restrictions in New Harmony than in eastern cities.
-When Say returned to New York City in 1834 following her husband's death, she described her new life in the east as "too circumscribed, I long for the freedom I used to enjoy when I lived on the Banks of the Wabash".
+Lucy Say taught illustration in New Harmony while her husband carried out scientific research expeditions; among her students were David Dale Owen and Richard Owen, Indiana's first and third state geologists.
+Due to the frontier nature of the town, and especially from the liberal views supporting equality of the sexes advocated by community leaders Robert Owen and William Maclure, women faced fewer social restrictions in New Harmony than in other eastern American cities.
+When Say returned to New York City in 1834 following her husband's death, she described her new life as "too circumscribed, I long for the freedom I used to enjoy when I lived on the Banks of the Wabash."

 Say's drawing and painting skills were applied in earnest when she undertook to illustrate Thomas's monographic work, American Conchology.
 Besides furnishing drawings for 66 of the work's 68 plates, Say performed much of the painstaking coloring of individual impressions, which came to number in the thousands.
 She was assisted in this task by two of engraver Cornelius Tiebout's children, Henry and Caroline.
 R.E.
-Banta wrote, in 1938, that these colored plates "surpass anything else produced in this country [at that time] in delicacy and accuracy of detail.
+Banta wrote in 1938 that these colored plates "surpass anything else produced in this country [at that time] in delicacy and accuracy of detail.
 Each shell is a masterpiece of miniature painting which, apparently, involved hours of labor."
-After her husband's death Say began to undertake the engraving of her plates herself.
+After her husband's death, Say began engraving the plates herself.

-Say devoted her remaining years to aiding the natural sciences and maintaining her late husband's reputation.
+Say devoted her remaining years to supporting the study of natural sciences and maintaining her late husband's reputation.
 She donated his entomological collection and library to the ANSP.
-In 1840, Say began a correspondence with Samuel Stehman Haldeman (1812-1880), whom she viewed as a capable successor to her husband's research in conchology and entomology.
+In 1840, Say began a correspondence with Samuel Stehman Haldeman (1812–1880), whom she viewed as a capable successor to her husband's research in conchology and entomology.
 She formed a small cabinet of her own and exchanged shell specimens with Haldeman.
-As part of Say's recognition by the world of science, she was elected the first female member of the ANSP on 26 October 1841 and a member of its Conchological Section in 1868.
+Say was elected the first female member of the ANSP on 26 October 1841, and a member of its Conchological Section in 1868.
 She died in 1886.